BudddyDudeGuy/Night-City-Refined/README.md

     ![LUT Switcher](Images/lut-switcher.png)

+    Your pick is saved and carries across saves and reloads.
+Star the ones you like to add them to your favorites, and if you want to flip between them quickly, the CET `Bindings` menu has hotkeys to toggle the active LUT or cycle through your favorites.
+A few quests and in-game effects briefly override the color grade, which is normal.

+    > evoLUT's author recommends calibrating your display to a gamma of 2.2 and leaving the in-game **Gamma Correction** at `1.00` when playing in SDR.

  4. Press `~` again to close the overlay, then open your in-game settings and adjust the graphics to your liking.

  5. Open the overlay again and look for the `ULTRA+` window.
 Ultra Plus should have already set itself up automatically based on your in-game graphics settings, but check the values and adjust them to match your hardware.
 Your values will be different, but the panel should look something like this:

     ![Ultra Plus settings](Images/ultraplus-settings.png)

+    > If you use DLSS Ray Reconstruction and the image looks smeary or wrong, switch the Ultra Plus **Denoiser** from `RR Clean` to `Vanilla`.
+According to the Ultra Plus authors, RR Clean needs an up to date version of DLSS.

 <!-- Pending assets.
 Re-enable once the screenshots are captured and committed to Images/.